-6. Reconciliation of the preliminary and final result
+5. Reconciliation of the preliminary and final result

-The Policy, Finance and Strategy Committee reviewed the Council results for the year at their meeting on 14 August.
+The Committee reviewed the Council results for the year at its meeting on 14 August.
 A copy of that report is attached (Attachment 3).

-The preliminary results reported to the Committee at their meeting on 14 August was a deficit of \$2,461,000.
-This compares with the final result, a deficit of \$4,583,000.
+The preliminary results reported to the Committee at its meeting on 14 August was a deficit of \$2,461,000.
+This compares with the final result, a deficit of \$4,586,000.